-Food insecurity forces seniors to make choices between food, nutrition, heat or medicine.
-Some just do not have the resources to access or prepare food due to lack of transportation, functional limitations or health problems.
+After a lifetime of working, many Colorado seniors are left to fend for themselves and face the question: Do I buy needed medication or food?
+Some just do not have the resources to access or prepare food due to lack of transportation, functional limitations or health concerns.

 A number of nutrition assistance programs exist to end hunger in Colorado, and some have been designed specifically to meet the needs of older Coloradans.
 They include: